 B.2.
-If you have other court cases with the Respondent, list them here.
-If they are open, list them in section B.2.a.
+If the petitioner has other court cases with the Respondent, list them here.
+If they are open cases, list them in section B.2.a.
 If they are closed, list them in section B.2.b.
 Examples might include other PPO cases.

 C.3.
-Here you may tell the Judge why you need the PPO, however it is not very much space so you can use our statement packet or write/type out a statement in addition to or instead of using C.3. and writing ‘See attached.’
+Here you may tell the Judge why you need the PPO, however it is not very much space so you can use our statement packet or write/type out a statement in addition to or instead of using C.3.
+If you include an additional statement, write: ‘See attached’ in C.3.
 For tips on writing a statement, click here.

 D.4.
-You will tell the Judge what you don’t want the Respondent to be allowed to do by checking boxes in D.4.a. and D.4.b.
+You will tell the Judge what you don’t want the Respondent to be allowed to do by checking boxes in 4.a. and 4.b.

 G. Date and sign at the bottom.
 If you cannot print this paperwork and sign it and scan it in again, then type your name using the following format for your signature: /s/ First name Last name (for example: /s/ Jan Jones)

 2.)
-Non-domestic Order Against a Minor: You need to submit pages 1-3 of this document but you are ONLY completing A, B, and C on page 1 and listing the parties’ names where it asks for them on the top of page 2.
+Non-domestic Order Against a Minor: You need to submit pages 1-3 of this document but you are ONLY completing A, B, and C on page 1 and listing the petitioner’s name and respondent’s name at the top of page 2, where indicated.
 (Leave the rest of pages 1 and 2 & all of page 3 blank.)

 Page 1, Section A is petitioner’s and respondent’s information again (it is the same as section A in the petition).
 It must include petitioner’s first and last name and a mailing address and at least respondent’s first and last name.